 You can charge the earbuds by putting them in the charging case that works as a carrying case.
 If you have any power left in the case, the buds will fill up automatically.

 At full capacity, the case holds about 4 charges, and you fill it up with a standard micro-USB cable.

 It takes under 2 hours, so it’s standard.
 But keep in mind the last, 4th charge, isn’t full, at least not in our testing.

 Are the Treblab X5 true wireless earbuds waterproof?

-While not quite waterproof, they are sweatproof with an IPX4 rating which makes them protected against sweat and rain.
-But you shouldn’t dip them in water or wash them under tap water.
+While these aren’t waterproof Bluetooth headphones, they are sweatproof.
+With an IPX4 rating they’re protected against sweat and rain.
+But you shouldn’t dip them in water or wash them under tap.